 4. Map BlueConic data to Oracle Responsys

-Each mapping rule consists of a BlueConic profile property, profile identifier or segment selection on the left hand side, and the Oracle Responsys field it should map to on the right hand side.
-Click the BlueConic selector icon to switch between profile property, profile identifier or associated segments:
+Each mapping rule consists of a BlueConic profile property, profile identifier, or segment selection on the left hand side, and the Oracle Responsys field it should map to on the right hand side.
+Click the BlueConic selector icon to switch between profile property, profile identifier, or associated segments:

 Associated segments can be narrowed down by clicking the segment name; here you can choose between all associated segments of a profile, or only a selection of segments.
-Here you can also replace the names of the selected segment with the value you want stored in Oracle Responsys.
+You can also replace the names of the selected segment with the value you want stored in Oracle Responsys.
 Leave the field empty to use the BlueConic name of the segment.

 6. Optionally allow the creation of new Oracle Responsys records